1907 Cultivation of a Georgia Peach

 After Chicago took care of business and swamped the Tigers over the next three games, rumor had it the Cubs would lay down and let the Tigers win, sending the series back to Chicago for more gate receipts from bigger crowds.
 But even if it crossed their minds, the Cubs didn’t want to risk the possibility of losing a second straight series they were heavily favored to win.
 They finished off the Tigers in an official four-game sweep, Chicago’s vaunted pitching staff leading the way by allowing just three runs in its four victories.

 In the end, the players almost would have been forgiven for trying to forge extra games for the sake of extra income.
 The World Series gate was among the weakest in history, with only 7,000 showing up for the Game Four finale at Detroit.
-Cub management made it up to their players by letting them perform in a series of post-World Series exhibitions that increased their earnings, while rumor was abuzz that the Tigers—who despite a breakout campaign, drew only 297,000Among AL teams, only the Washington Senators drew fewer fans through the turnstiles than Detroit. on the year—were ready to shuffle off to Buffalo.
+Cubs management made it up to their players by letting them perform in a series of post-World Series exhibitions that increased their earnings, while rumor was abuzz that the Tigers—who despite a breakout campaign, drew only 297,000Among AL teams, only the last-place Washington Senators drew fewer fans through the turnstiles than Detroit. on the year—were ready to shuffle off to Buffalo.

 Tormented by ghosts of the past and reviled by his teammates of the present, be loved or hated, Ty Cobb was in baseball to stay.
 The sensational young superstar was only just beginning to make his name the stuff of legends.